 From the initial search through to signing off on that beautiful final design, we’ve mapped out the best ways to commission an illustrator and how to make the collaboration work for both of you.

 We’ve enjoyed commissioning and working with a host of talented illustrators over the years.
-We’ve created beautiful books and print, striking hoardings to promote new restaurants, as well as punchy campaigns and brand identities.
+We’ve created beautiful publishing and licensing projects, effective hoardings for hospitality brands, as well as punchy campaigns and brand identities.
 Below are just a few of our favourite collaborations.

 Look here, there, and everywhere